chef/chef-workstation/docs-chef-io/content/workstation/knife_azurerm.md

 `--thumbprint THUMBPRINT`

-: The thumprint of the ssl certificate
+: The thumbprint of the ssl certificate

 `-u`, `--user USER`